Viterra Lameroo, Artist: Smug Photograph by ASAT

 - The first silo to be painted in Australia was in Northam, Western Australia in March 2015

-- Artist Sam Bates has painted eight, Wirrabara, Nullawil, Arkona, Horsham, Murtoa, Lameroo Eastern End, Rupanyup and Lameroo Western End
+- Artist Sam Bates has painted nine, Wirrabara, Nullawil, Arkona, Horsham, Murtoa, Lameroo Eastern and Eastern Ends, Rupanyup and Kapunda

 - Artist Jimmy Dvate has painted seven: Goorambat twice, Rochester three times, Waikerie, and Picola